 3. Proposal Submission

 If you have completed all the above actions you are now ready to submit your proposal.
 If you want to print out your proposal before moving to the submission and printing section below, return to the “Proposal Actions” screen and click on the “Print” button.
 This will allow you to have a hard copy of what you have entered into FastLane.
 (The printed proposal is not your official proposal).
-Note that only those persons listed as official Sponsored Research Officers (SROs) have the ability to complete submission of the proposal to NSF.
+NOTE: Only the organization’s AOR (Authorized Organizational Representative) can submit the proposal to NSF.
+The AOR is also sometimes referred to as the SPO (Sponsored Project Officer) in the NSF systems.

-- If you have SRO Access Rights, you can click the “Submit SBIR” or “Submit STTR” button and the proposal will be submitted to NSF.
+-If you have SPO Access Rights, you can click the “Submit SBIR” or “Submit STTR” button and the proposal will be submitted to NSF.
 You will receive a confirmation email with the new NSF Proposal ID.

-- If you do not see the “Submit SBIR” or “Submit STTR” button on the “Proposal Action” screen, you do not have the FastLane SRO Access Rights and should follow the directions below.
-Submitting a proposal to NSF involves two steps in the Research Administration portal:
+-If you do not see the “Submit SBIR” or “Submit STTR” button on the “Proposal Action” screen, you do not have the FastLane SPO Access Rights.
+Follow the instructions outlined below.

 FastLane may also give you “warnings” that do not prevent proposal submission, but could indicate missing items that are required by the solicitation.
 Please be sure to review and address these warnings in the context of the specific solicitation requirements.